pepaslabs/px-ref/kicad/releases/v2.4/README.md

 ## Changes from previous board revision

-- Board dimensions should now be small enough to squeeze into a TEKO 371.16 case (a steel case which can fit inside of a Hammong 1590B).
+- Board dimensions should now be small enough to squeeze into a TEKO 371.16 case (a steel case which can fit inside of a Hammond 1590B).
 Such an arrangement should shield from both EMI as well as magnetic fields.
 - The "shutdown" pins of the LTC2057 have been exposed via break-out pins (for implementing off-board control).
 - The center terminal of the R4 / R5 divider has been exposed via a breakout pin (for off-board manipulation of the temperature set-point).
 - The chassis-ground jumper has been removed (You can solder a wire from ground to the pad of the adjacent mounting hole if you want ground to be connected to chassis via brass stand-offs).